Jim Webster Registered Member MBACP Counsellor/Therapist

 Training, qualifications & experience

-I can offer both Person-Centred Counselling to help you try to come to terms with your thoughts, feelings and emotions about something that may be troubling you from your past, present or future.
+I can offer Person-Centred Counselling to help you try to understand, accept and come to terms with your thoughts, feelings and emotions about something that may be troubling you from your past, present or future.

-And Cognitive Behaviour Therapy (CBT), which can try to help you recognise and become more aware of your behaviours, thoughts, feelings, moods and emotions about a situation or particular event in your life.
+Cognitive Behaviour Therapy (CBT), which can try to help you to recognise and become more aware of your thoughts, behaviours, feelings, moods and emotions about a situation or particular event in your life and to help you to change these thoughts, feelings and behaviours.
+CBT can help you to change how you think and feel and react to a particular situation, event or experience.

-I attend regular monthly Supervision of my client work and hold Professional Insurance, an enhanced DBS Certificate and I continue to build upon my professional knowledge and experience.
+I attend regular monthly Supervision of my client work and hold Professional Insurance, an enhanced Disclosure Barring Service certificate (formerly CRB) and I continue to build upon my professional knowledge and experience; CPD.

 Areas of counselling I deal with